 Cash Back credit cards

 TD Cash Back credit cards give you cash back on all of your purchases.
-When you reach $25 or more, you can redeem the cash back to pay down your credit card balance.
+Once you reach a certain threshold of rewards, you can redeem the cash back to pay down your credit card balance.
 Cash back cards allow you to earn even more cash back dollars on eligible purchases, like gas and groceries, and they typically come with complimentary insurance.

 No Annual Fee credit cards